 Youth Council

-The Congress of Communities Youth Council is comprised of Latinx teenagers who live in or attend school in Southwest Detroit.
-Each year-long cohort has 12-15 participants, and focuses on leadership development, civic engagement, Latinx history and culture, mentorship, and educational justice.
+The Congress of Communities Latinx Youth Council is comprised of Latinx teenagers who live in or attend school in Southwest Detroit.
+Each year-long cohort has up to 20 participants.
+The LYC focuses on leadership development, civic engagement, Latinx history and culture, mentorship, and educational justice.

 YOUTH DIALOGUES ON RACE & ETHNICITY

-In order to prepare students for leadership development through a social justice lens, each cohort completes University of Michigan’s Youth Dialogues on Race and Ethnicity program, where they engage in inter-group dialogue with other teenagers from across metro Detroit throughout the summer.
+In order to prepare students for leadership development through a social justice lens, cohorts complete the University of Michigan’s Youth Dialogues on Race and Ethnicity program, where they engage in inter-group dialogue with other teenagers from across metro Detroit throughout the summer.
 Youth come out of this program with a thorough education about racial and social justice, an understanding of power, privilege and oppression, a project idea they’d like to implement in their community, and connections with diverse peers across the metro area.

 "Congress of Communities was the first club I joined that helped me open up - then I was able to join more clubs at my school because I wasn’t scared.
 I just loved it and couldn’t stop!” -Youth Leader